PXG 0311 GEN6 P and XP Irons Review

 How much better are the GEN6 irons?

-At an 86mph swing speed, PXG say the new 0311 P GEN6 iron adds 1mph of ball speed, and ups carry distance by 3.4 yards (dropping 243 RPM of backspin).
+At an 86mph swing speed, PXG says the new 0311 P GEN6 iron adds 1mph of ball speed, and ups carry distance by 3.4 yards (dropping 243 RPM of backspin).
 It will also hit shots into a 36.5% tighter dispersion area than its predecessor.

 At the same speed, the XP adds 0.6mph of ball speed and 2.1 yards of carry distance (dropping 192 RPM).
-It will also hit shots into a 37.6% smaller dispersion area, hence why PXG reckon this generation is all about adding off-center hit consistency and narrowing dispersion.
+It will also hit shots into a 37.6% smaller dispersion area, hence why PXG reckons this generation is all about adding off-center hit consistency and narrowing dispersion.

 The thinnest face in golf just got even thinner

-From day one PXG have made a massive play of making the thinnest face irons available.
+From day one PXG has made a massive play of making the thinnest face irons available.
 The idea guarantees great feel and excellent ball speeds from the HT1770 springy maraging steel faces, (which are nearly twice as strong as traditional 17-4 stainless steel).
 For this generation the company CNC mills each face 15% thinner, saving 5g and creating an iron with a COR of 0.833.
-Thanks to an even thinner power channel running around the perimeter of the face this set-up is barely legal.
+Thanks to an even thinner power channel running around the perimeter of the face this setup is barely legal.

 New top rail